 In 1992, the National Conference of Commissioners on Uniform State Laws (NCCUSL), now known as the Uniform Law Commission (ULC), promulgated the Uniform Interstate Family Support Act (UIFSA) to replace the Uniform Reciprocal Enforcement of Support Act (URESA).
 The original version of UIFSA was adopted verbatim by every state, the District of Columbia, Puerto Rico, and the Virgin Islands, as was required by the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Public Law 104-193).

-ULC approved a revision of UIFSA in 2001, which included (1) clarification that the jurisdictional rules limit the ability of parties to seek modifications of orders in states other than the issuing state, (2) specificity on how a controlling order is to be determined and reconciled in the event multiple orders are issued, (3) clarification that the jurisdictional basis for the issuance of support orders and child custody jurisdiction are separate, (and (4) expands UIFSA to include coverage of support orders from foreign country jurisdictions pursuant to reciprocity and comity principles.
+ULC approved a revision of UIFSA in 2001, which included (1) clarification that the jurisdictional rules limit the ability of parties to seek modifications of orders in states other than the issuing state, (2) specificity on how a controlling order is to be determined and reconciled in the event of multiple orders, (3) clarification that the jurisdictional basis for issuance of support orders and child custody jurisdiction are separate, and (4) expands UIFSA to include coverage of support orders from foreign country jurisdictions pursuant to reciprocity and comity principles.

-The ULC appointed a drafting committee to consider revisions of the UIFSA that will be needed for the United States (US) to be able to comply with the requirements of the new Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance.
-The drafting committee limited amendments to only those required to comply with the requirements of the Convention.
-Articles 1-6 are modified to include foreign support orders when procedures for handling Convention cases would be the same as in current UIFSA procedures for domestic cases.
-A new Article 7 will apply only to international cases and address the requirements unique to the Convention, e.g., reasons to refuse recognition of a foreign support order.
+The ULC appointed a drafting committee to consider UIFSA revisions that are needed for the U.S. to be able to comply with the requirements of the new Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance.
+The drafting committee limited amendments to only those required to comply with the Convention.
+Articles 1-6 were modified to include foreign support orders when procedures for handling Convention cases would be the same as in current UIFSA procedures for domestic cases.
+The new Article 7 applies only to international cases and addresses the requirements unique to the Convention, e.g., reasons to refuse recognition of a foreign support order.